copperlight/copperlight.github.io/docs/python/install-the-latest-python-versions-on-macosx.md

 ## Useful Python Packages

+This is a small collecton of useful packages that will help get you started doing useful things with Python.

 Install [flake8](http://flake8.pycqa.org/en/latest/), which is a static analyzer that enforces good Python coding style and alerts you to coding mistakes.
 Now that you have Python installed, you can use the `pip` command to install any additional modules that you want to use.
 You will